Samsung Galaxy Note 9 review: top smartphone, but ...

 For real?
 Does this smartphone support Quick Charge?

 A few words about the battery.
-This is large despite the slot for the S Pen 4000mAh.
+Despite the slot for the S Pen, it is 4000mAh.
 The bottom line is that I was always able to achieve a maximum screen-on time of four and a half hours before the smartphone had to be plugged in again in the evening.
-It is charged via the USB-C port, even with Quick-Charge.
-But unfortunately, the Quick-Charge always took at least two hours.
-In fact, when I used the Note once while it was charging, it only charged 50 in two hours Procent.
-In my opinion, that really shouldn't be the case.
+It is charged via the USB-C port, even with Quick Charge.
+Unfortunately, charging with Quick Charge always took at least two hours.
+When I used the Note while it was charging, it only charged to 50 percent in two hours.
+In my opinion, that really shouldn't be allowed.

-In addition, with the Honor 8X, which is known to be a lot cheaper, I often even have a screen-on time of eight hours without Probleme create.
-Sure, the display has a lower resolution here, but the battery in the Note is bigger.
-This is also a pretty big disadvantage of the phone in my opinion.
+In addition, with the Honor 8X, which is known to be much cheaper, I often manage a screen-on time of eight hours without any problems.
+Sure, the display has a lower resolution, but the battery in the Note is larger.
+In my opinion, this is also a pretty big disadvantage of the phone.

 Software with some cool features